DataScienceUIBK/TriviaHG/README.md

 # TriviaHG: A Dataset for Automatic Hint Generation for Factoid Questions

-This repository contains folders pertaining to the results and experiments discussed in the paper *TriviaHG: A Dataset for Automatic Hint Generation for Factoid*.
+This repository contains folders pertaining to the results and experiments discussed in the paper *TriviaHG: A Dataset for Automatic Hint Generation for Factoid Questions*.
 Below, we provide details regarding the materials available in this repository:

 ## Dataset